 When the weather decides not to cooperate with you during your stay, then you have the perfect excuse to spend time in the city’s famous baths.

-What Will You Discover in Budapest During September?
+What Will You Discover in Budapest in September?

 September in Budapest is one of the best times to visit.
 The farms around the city are preparing for the harvest, trees are starting to turn different colors, and the air feels electric with all of this energy.